Ginseng Kombucha – A Perfect Combination

 The worldwide popular natural food Kombucha and the world-famous Ginseng harmonize in taste and their essential characteristics, and may be perfectly combined.
 In Asia, both have been appreciated and enjoyed for thousands of years.

-For this reason, we also offer an exclusive Ginseng-Kombucha drink with SCOBY in our online shop.
+For this reason, we also offer an exclusive Ginseng Kombucha scoby in our online shop.
 This Kombucha tea fungus was cultivated in tea from certified organic farming and finally mixed with Ginseng root.
 It is in particular suitable for further cultures with Ginseng because it was trained for years to make use of this extra ingredient.

-All our Ginseng-Kombucha Full Packages feature 10 g of original Ginseng root additionally.
-If needed, more Ginseng is easily available in our online shop, your health food store or pharmacy next door.
+All our Ginseng-Kombucha Full Packages feature 10 g of organic Ginseng root additionally.
+If needed, more organic Ginseng is easily available in our online shop, your health food store or pharmacy next door.

 How to get a special Ginseng-Kombucha Drink: